Bad3r/antidot-home/README.md

 brew install doron-cohen/tap/antidot
 ```

-Go to the [releases](https://github.com/bad3r/antidot/releases) section and grab the one that fits your OS.
+Go to the [releases](https://github.com/bad3r/antidot-home/releases) section and grab the one that fits your OS.

-After installing run `antidot update` to download the latest rules file and you're all set!
+After installing run `antidot-home update` to download the latest rules file and you're all set!

 ## How does it Work?

 Dotfiles pollution is a complex problem to solve.
-There are many approaches to solve this annoying issue and `antidot` is taking the safest one.
+There are many approaches to solve this annoying issue and `antidot-home` is taking the safest one.

 We maintain a rule for each dotfile which applies actions when the file is detected.
 The main goal is to move the files to the most appropriate location while keeping the application working as expected.